faviomob/SpinningView/README.md

 ### Networking

 Finally, let's dig little bit deeper into networking with _WidgetKit_.
-First, look at a special `@self` element in the `bindings` section:
+First, look at a special `@self` element in the `bindings` section.
+It used to set properties and their bindings for the current view controller:

 ```JSON
 "@self": {